-Solo Female Travel in Oman
+Solo Female Travel in the Middle East

-This is because when dressing modestly in places like Jordan and Egypt I attracted lots of stares, unwanted attention, and questions about the whereabouts of my non-existent husband even when covered head to toe in what I believed to be the frumpiest attire known to mankind.
+This is because when dressing modestly in places like Jordan and Egypt I attracted lots of stares, unwanted attention, and questions about the whereabouts of my non-existent husband.
+This happened even though I was covered from head to toe in what I believed to be the frumpiest attire known to mankind.

-On the contrary, Omanis are used to western expats and business people walking among them and nobody even looked up at me most of the time.
+On the contrary, Omanis are used to western expats and business people walking among them.
+Nobody even looked up at me most of the time.

 To my surprise, when I spoke to Omanis about other travellers they have met, they told me that the majority of them have been solo females!
 So, if you want to travel somewhere culturally rich and a little off the beaten path without compromising your comfort and security then I strongly recommend travelling to Oman.